glasgowm148/ergonaut-handbook/ErgoMixer.md

 ErgoMixer is a web application for mixing ergs and tokens based on Ergo platform.
 ErgoMixer is a completely serverless, Non-interactive and non-custodial mixer; It only needs to connect to the explorer and a node (any node! no api_key is needed).

+The mixer only mixes while the application is running - however, you can close to pause mixing at any time, covert addresses will also work fine and start mixing when you launch the application.

 - [ErgoMixer GitHub](https://github.com/ergoMixer/ergoMixBack)